Post-Brexit borders to divide EU, UK citizens

 From January 1 British and EU citizens will be confronted with the reality of Brexit as the transition period ends and borders that were done away with decades ago return.

-From that date, Britons will be treated by the EU as "third country" nationals, no longer enjoying freedom of movement to work, study or retire across the European Union.
+Although a deal has been struck to permit tariff-free trade across the Channel, from that date, Britons will be treated by the EU as "third country" nationals.

 EU citizens proving residence in Britain, or Britons already living in a European Union country, will theoretically retain their rights under a Withdrawal Agreement struck in late 2019.